 Sycamore Drive-In: A Taste Of Nostalgia

-For 70 continuous years, the Sycamore Drive-In Restaurant has been drawing crowds from Bethel, Newtown, and surrounding towns.
+For more than 70 continuous years, the Sycamore Drive-In Restaurant has been drawing crowds from Bethel, Newtown, and surrounding towns.
 The 75-seat dining spot has maintained an aura of “yesteryear,” from its menu and décor to the summertime Cruise Nights, featuring vintage automobiles and curbside service.

 Founded by Joe Keller in 1948, the restaurant is named for the tall sycamore tree that still stands outside of the building.
 Since 1997, the restaurant has been owned and operated by Patrick Austin, his parents, Christine and Eugene Austin, and his sister, Kathy Austin.